coderplanets/coderplanets_web/README.md

   <div> work in progress ...</div>
 </div>

 ## Feature

-- [x] server-side-render out of the box, power by next.js
+- [x] Server-Side-Render out of the box, power by next.js
-- [x] elegant front-end ORM layer powered by mobx && mobx-state-tree
+- [x] State management and front-end ORM layer powered by mobx && mobx-state-tree
-- [x] awesome state manage use the full power of Ramada.js && Rx.js
+- [x] No local state, Logic process layer build with Ramada.js && Rx.js
-- [x] styled-component as the css solution
+- [x] styled-componentas the css solution
-- [x] multi language support
+- [x] Multi Themes switch on the fly
-- [x] well tested by use jest
+- [x] Multi language support, scale easliy
-- [x] handy generators for quick development
+- [x] Handy generators for quick development
-- [x] enjoyable dev experience by using modern web tools
+- [x] and lots more ...

 ## TODO